-Special PopulationsThis page discusses the special populations defined by the federal Carl D. Perkins Career and Technical Education Improvement Act of 2006 (Perkins IV).
+Special PopulationsThis page discusses the special populations defined by the federal Strengthening Career and Technical Education for the 21st Century Act (Perkins V).

 What are Special Populations?

-Special populations, as defined by Perkins IV are:
+Special populations, as defined by Perkins V are:

 - Individuals with disabilities